stalwartlabs/.github/profile/README.md

 creating an open-source mail server in Rust that is simple to run but at the same time extremely secure, robust and focused on privacy.

-Team
----

-Stalwart Labs Ltd. is a very small team consisting of just [one developer](https://github.com/mdecimus), who has been implementing email software in C since the mid-90s.

 Sponsorship
 ---